asprout/Fish-Eat-Fish_Game/LOG.md

 6.15

-fixed the death bug, level list done, colorrrrrs! - Fawn
+fixed the death bug, level list done, colorrrrrs!, transitions between stages, win screen kind of - Fawn

 THINGS LEFT TO DO:
 Frenzy thing
-Transitions between stages

 THINGS TO DO IF WE HAVE TIME:
 Temporary speed boost, multiplier, slowdown